 Qualified Domestic Trusts

-A QDT is Used to Avoid Taxation When One Spouse Dies
+A QDT Can Avoid Taxation When One Spouse Dies

-When a testator dies, they can pass on their assets tax-free during the other spouse’s lifetime, which is one of the financial benefits of being married.
-A Qualified Domestic Trust (QDT) is used to enable this marital tax deduction to occur when the surviving spouse is not a U.S. citizen.
+When a testator dies, they can pass on their assets tax-free during the other spouse’s lifetime.
+Which is one of the financial benefits of marriage.
+A Qualified Domestic Trust (QDT) enables this marital tax deduction to occur when the surviving spouse is not a U.S. citizen.
 Qualifications for a QDT include the following, according to the American Bar Association:

 - At least one trustee is a citizen of the U.S. or is a U.S. corporation;

-- Principal distributions can only be made to the surviving spouse;
+- Principal distributions can only go to the surviving spouse;

 - Treasury regulations are met; and